ameeracadam/Masterclass/task6_building_models&apis/Task6.md

     `./postgrest.exe`
 The output should print out the PostgREST version number

+### Create roles for anonymous web requests
+- When making a request, PostgREST will switch to a created role in the database to run queries.
+Thus, we will need to create a role in the database.
+- Start the docker container and launch psql:
+    `docker exec -it [CONTAINER_NAME] psql -U postgres`
+- Create a user **web_anon** and grant rights to it:
+    ```
+    CREATE ROLE web_anon nologin;
+    GRANT CONNECT ON DATABASE db TO web_anon;
+    GRANT USAGE ON SCHEMA public TO web_anon;
+    GRANT SELECT ON ALL TABLES IN SCHEMA public TO web_anon;
+    ```
+- You can create a user **authenticator** with a password and assign the same rights as web_anon:
+    ```
+    CREATE ROLE authenticator noinherit PASSWORD 'mysecretpassword';
+    GRANT web_anon TO authenticator;
+    ```
+- `\q` to quit PostgreSQL

 ### Show how the API can be queried to list the first 10 rows of a table
 -   We will use Postman for our API testing.
 Download Postman from this [link](https://www.getpostman.com/downloads/)
+-   **Postman has been downloaded into the Virtual Machine**
 -   Launch the Postman setup and install Postman on your local machine
 -   To query rows from the API, launch the Docker container.
 In a Terminal, type in the following command line:
-    `docker container start [TASK5A_CONTAINER_NAME]`
+    `docker container start [CONTAINER_NAME]`
 -   Create a .conf file for PostgREST.
-Navigate to the folder containing **postgrest.exe** and create a nee .conf file
+Navigate to the folder containing **postgrest.exe** and create a new .conf file
 -   Open the .conf file in a code editor and type in the following:
     ```
-    db-uri = "postgres://authenticator:mysecretpassword@localhost:54320/postgres"
+    db-uri = "postgres://authenticator:mysecretpassword@localhost:54320/db"
     db-schema = "public"
     db-anon-role = "web_anon"
     ```